What are Hand-Held Brushes, Their Applications, and Types? Skip to content

 What are Hand-Held Brushes, Their Applications, and Types

 The brushes with a handle or hand grip, which are used to rub the substrate, are called hand-held brushes.
-They have bristles mounted on wood, plastic, metal handle, stem-like scratch, welders, twisted-in-wire, and plater brushes.
+They have bristles mounted on wood, plastic, metal handles, stem-like scratch, welders, twisted-in-wire, and plater brushes.

 What are Brush Fill Materials?